nathandanielanderson/Q4_Sol_shancus/README.md

 ### Drop Initialization
 - A World ATA: The token account associated with the world for managing its balance.
 - Tokens are transferred to the World ATA, establishing the total token supply available for gameplay.
+- Coins rain down in the game, instantiating as many coins as token were made available until World ATA is empty.

 ### Player Initialization
 When a player joins: